Sexual abuse scandal in the Roman Catholic Diocese of Tucson

-The sexual abuse scandal in the Roman Catholic Diocese of Tucson in Arizona in the United States resulted in at least 34 priests, religious brothers and permanent deacons having credible accusations of sexual abuse of minors or possession of child pornography over the last several decades.
+The sexual abuse scandal in the Roman Catholic Diocese of Tucson in Arizona in the United States resulted in at least 34 priests, religious brothers, and permanent deacons having credible accusations of sexual abuse of minors or possession of child pornography over the last several decades.
 Of that number, three clergy were convicted of sexual abuse crimes and sentenced to prison.

 In 2002, the diocese settled 11 sexual abuse cases.
 However, the increasing number of these cases forced the diocese to enter bankruptcy protection in 2004.
 In 2005, it agree to pay $22 million to settle 77 lawsuits as part of its plan to exit bankruptcy.
-In 2013, it was revealed that the Archdiocese of Los Angeles had been sending priests with sexual abuse allegations to the Diocese of Tucson.

 1960 to 2000

-Reverend Ed Oliver in 1967 picked up a boy hitchhiking in Yuma one evening and brought him back to his house.
-After plying the 14-year-old with alcohol, Oliver molested him.
-After the boy complained to police, Oliver eventually pleaded guilty and was sentenced to six to seven years of probation, The diocese returned him to ministry and eventually promoted him to dean of the Yuma area.
+Ed Oliver in 1967 molested a minor.
+The priest pleaded guilty and was sentenced to six to seven years of probation.
+The diocese returned him to ministry and later promoted him to dean of the Yuma area.

-In 1976, Ted Oswald, a Franciscan lay brother at St. Francis of Assisi Parish in Yuma, was told by several altar boys that Monsignor Robert C. Trupia, a pastor at the parish, was sexually abusing them.
-Oswald collected written statements from the boys and submitted them to the diocese.
-The diocese immediately removed Trupia from the parish and told the parishioners' that he was undergoing treatment.
-In actuality, the diocese just transferred him to Our Mother of Sorrows Parish in Tucson, where he continued to abuse boys.
-Two priest complained to the diocese about Trupia, but were rebuked for their efforts.